Mard Ki Zabaan: Plot

 Ram Chauhan makes a living as a farmer and lives with his brother, Laxman.
 He falls in love with wealthy Laxmi Sahay, much to the chagrin of her father, Raghupati, who breaks off all relations with her.
 His anger does not subside even when Laxmi gives birth to a son, Vijay.
-When Raghupati announces that his sole beneficiary is going to be Shrinath, Laxman opposes this action, is assaulted, and eventually Ram ends up getting killed, Laxmi get separated from Vijay, who ends up being adopted by an other man, who renames him Rajesh.
+When Raghupati announces that his sole beneficiary is going to be Shrinath, Laxman opposes this action, is assaulted, and eventually Ram ends up getting killed.
+Laxmi gets separated from Vijay, who ends up being adopted by another man, who renames him Rajesh.
 An angered Laxman goes to avenge his brother's death, kills some of Shrinath's goons, is arrested and sentenced to several years in prison.
 Years later, while still in prison, his friend, Govind, informs him that Raghupati has been conned by Shrinath and his son, Monty, and they have hired an impersonator, who has killed Raghupati and taken over the estate.
-Laxman escapes from prison and is hellbent on destroying the impersonator, Shrinath and Monty at any and all costs - that is if the police and the impersonator let him.
+Laxman escapes from prison and is hell-bent on destroying the impersonator, Shrinath and Monty at any and all costs - that is if the police and the impersonator let him.